ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 The management server has the following objectives.

 1. Validate the devices to ensure its a genuine device from the respective device provider.
 This can be achieved using the device info and the certificates for the Foundational Trust Module.
-2. Register the genuine device with the MOSIP device server.
+2. Register the genuine device with the SBI device server.
 3. Manage/Sync time between the end device the server.
 The time to be synced should be the only trusted time accepted by the device.
 4. Ability to issue commands to the end device for
    1. De-registration of the device (Device Keys)
    2. Collect device information to maintain, manage, support and upgrade a device remotely.
 5. A central repository of all the approved devices from the device provider.
 6. Safe storage of keys using HSM FIPS 140-2 Level 3.
 These keys are used to issue the device certificate upon registration.
-The Management Server is created and hosted by the device provider outside of MOSIP software.
-The communication protocols between the MDS and the Management Server can be decided by the respective device provider.
+The Management Server is created and hosted by the device provider outside of application software.
+The communication protocols between the SBI and the Management Server can be decided by the respective device provider.
 Such communication should be restricted to the above-specified interactions only.
 No transactional information should be sent to this server.
 7. Should have the ability to push updates from the server to the client devices.

 {% hint style="info" %}
-_As there is no adopter specific information being exchanged at the management server or the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
+_As there is no adopter specific information being exchanged at the management server or the FTM provisioning server, there are no mandates from SBI where these are located globally.
 However, the adopter is recommended to have an audit and contractual mechanisms to validate the compliance of these components at any point in time._
 {% endhint %}

 ### Management Client